arjunvynipadath/docs/MPI_README.txt

 see http://modules.sourceforge.net/ for details).

-Note that the site-wide default is set in a file that is typically not on a networked filesystem, and is therefore specific to the host on which it was run.
+Note that the site-wide default is set in a file that is typically not on a networked file system, and is therefore specific to the host on which it was run.
 As such, it is recommended to run the mpi-selector-menu command on all hosts in a cluster, picking the same default MPI implementation on each.
 It may be more convenient,